DanielACummings/Splendiffelist/README.md

 # Future Improvements for Users
 Functionality
-- User has to click in edit field for new items to start typing
+- Keep user from having to click in edit fields to start typing for items & lists
-- Display list edit name field only after edit button is clicked
-- Prepopulate item & list edit name fields with the existing name
-- Make input fields just small enough to fit placeholder text then expand them as user types?

 UI
+- Center list names in their column?
+- Add margin or padding to right of screen
 - Use multiple columns of lists
     - Mobile: 1 column when vertical, 2 columns when horizontal
     - Desktop: 4 columns max
+- Put delete & edit buttons to the right of list names with the edit button closest to the list name?
+- Display list edit name field only after edit button is clicked
+- Prepopulate item & list edit name fields with the existing name
-- Make text visible while typing in input fields
+- Make input fields just small enough to fit placeholder text then expand them as user types?
-- Add vertical padding between items
-- Add padding between buttons & input fields
-- Add padding between buttons & names of lists & items
-- Make hovering nav bar with list names so users can jump to any list with a single click/tap

 # Bugs
 - No warning displayed when new item name matches original